 WEEKDAY EVENING MINYAN

 Beth El members have always been asked (in alphabetical rotation) to attend at least one Evening Minyan each year.
-For the week of April 30 through May 4, assignments are for those families with surnames from Niman to Pikovsky.
-Please try to join us at 8:00 pm for 15 minutes; click here to sign up or just show up at 8:00 pm.
+For the week of June 25 through June 29, assignments are for those families with surnames from Silverman through Solkowitz.
+Please try to join us at 8:00 pm for 20 minutes; click here to sign up or just show up at 8:00 pm

-We are holding an interest meeting for a new Support Group for Caregivers of Aging Parents on Wednesday, May 10, at 7:30 pm.
-The group will discuss topics such as coping with your parents’ changes in housing, family dynamics, health, and estate while maintaining your own life and wellbeing.
-The Support Group will be led by congregant Tricia Sachs, a social worker with nearly 30 years’ experience with individual and couples therapy and leading support groups on the challenges of different life stages.
-If interested, please RSVP to Geryl Baer, firstname.lastname@example.org or 301-652-8569, ext.
+Being a caregiver is a hard job.
+Join our new support group for caregivers on Thursday, June 29, at 7:30 pm.
+The group will discuss topics such as coping with your parents’ changes in housing, family dynamics, health, and estate, while maintaining your own life and wellbeing.
+The support group is led by congregant Tricia Sachs, a social worker with nearly 30 years’ experience with individual and couples therapy and leading support groups on the challenges of different life stages.
+If you are interested, please RSVP to Geryl Baer at firstname.lastname@example.org or 301-652-8569, ext.
 352.

 WHAT’S HAPPENING AT BETH EL

 Looking for something special?
 We have it!
 Find the perfect Bar/Bat Mitzvah gift or special birthday present.
-Shop hours when Religious School is in session: Tuesdays from 4:30 to 6:30 pm and Sundays from 9:30 am to 12:30 pm, or by appointment.
+Until Religious School begins in September, shop hours are by appointment.
 Contact Michelle Gips.

 Volunteer to work in the shop and receive a 10% discount on your purchases you make during your shift.
 For more information, contact Michelle Gips or Debbie Olchyk.

 A TASTE OF TALMUD